If weed is properly stored and dried it will not go bad.

 Grab a black light and illuminate the bud.
 Mold will appear as a distinctive green hue.

-If you are thinking about smoking moldy weed, our recommendation is to avoid it at all costs.
-When you smoke mold, you are inhaling thousands of toxic spores, all of which can give you health problems, especially in your respiratory system.
+If you are thinking about smoking moldy weed, my recommendation is to avoid it at all costs.
+When you smoke mold, you inhale thousands of toxic spores, all of which can give you health problems, especially in your respiratory system.

-How do I know if my weed is bad?
+How do I know if my weed has gone bad?

 If you’re buying from a licensed producer then rest assured that every product has been dried, cured and stored up to medical standards.
-If, however, you bought weed from an unknown source (which you should never do in the first place) then you are in a tough spot.
+If, however, you bought weed from an unknown source (which you should never do in the first place) then you need to double check its quality.

 It takes experience to recognize a good, quality bud.
 Most importantly you have to answer the following questions: